hivemindhq/portfolios/README.md

 **Database Solutions**:

 - **Pockethost** is a free hosting provider for Pocketbase
 - **Self-hosted Pocketbase** requires you to pay for a cloud service.
-You can run this on services like Hop or Railway, listed above!
+You can run this on services like Hop, Railway, or Fly, listed above!

 **Setting up Environment Variables**